MNRE Proposes Centralized Tendering for 450,000 Solar Pumps under KUSUM Program

 Recently, MNRE issued new clarifications for the KUSUM program.
 According to the clarifications, for Component B and Component C of the program, the state share of subsidy will be a minimum of 30% of the applicable benchmark cost or the cost discovered in auctions, whichever is lower.

-Earlier this month, the Central Electronics Limited invited bids for 1,707 grid-connected solar pumps under the program’s component C.
+Earlier this month, Central Electronics Limited invited bids for 1,707 grid-connected solar pumps under the program’s component C.

 Previously, MNRE released amendments to the guidelines for the implementation of Component C of the PM-KUSUM program.
 Under Component C of the KUSUM program, the government aims to solarize one million grid-connected agriculture pumps of individual capacity up to 7.5 HP by 2022.